feno-tolojanahary/backup/feature.md

 - define a quota of disk usage and delete old
 - specify a backup to restore

+GLOBAL:
+- Assure that the backup log is synchronised with the wasabi and on the server

 1 databasename wasabi
 restore 1 --to databasename